FabricioHiury/login-auth_nestjs/README.md

 # login-auth_nestjs

-Authentication API built with NestJS using JWT for user authentication and TypeORM to interact with a PostgreSQL database.
+Authentication API built with NestJS using JWT for user authentication and Prisma to interact with a PostgreSQL database.

 ## 🔐 Features